universestate/katana/README.md

 path\your\gamemodes
 ```

-### Replacing Main Files
+### Rename
-*Rename the file (for example: .pwn, .p, etc.) that serves as the main gamemode file to .lat, according to the Laterium system file format.*
+*please add the word ".lat" in the file name that serves as the main gamemode file. example, from main.pwn to main.lat.pwn*

 ### Running Programs
 *Run the script appropriate for your operating system:*